staiyeba/mender/README.md

 # mender

-mender.io (v1.0.x) client for IncludeOS.
+mender.io (v1.0.x) is a client for IncludeOS.

 ## Usage

-See the [example](./example) on how to build a service using the client.
+See the example in [demo-examples/mender](https://github.com/includeos/demo-examples/tree/master/mender) on how to build a service using the client.